Manta-Network/docs/docs/guides/MantaWalletMigration.md

    </div>
 <br/>

-After that you can create Manta Wallet account from the browser extension.
+After that you can import account to Manta Wallet from the browser extension.

 <br/>